kmaid/alexa-google-tv/README.md

 # Requirements

-- Google TV (eg Chromecast with Google TV)
+- Google TV with Developer mode enabled (eg Chromecast with Google TV)
 - TV with HDMI-CEC
-- Local Server with Docker
+- Server on 24/7 same network as Chromecast with Docker
 - Free https://sinric.pro/ account

 # How it works